jarektkaczyk/jarektkaczyk.github.io/interface-howto.md

 - performance-wise we don't need to worry about primitives vs objects
 - creating a class takes just a few seconds more that an array
-- we can write less tests, having strict types in the objects
+- we can write less tests, having strict types on the objects